-DOUGH RISES; BONES GROW - 1 Besides turning into Grandma's Famous Focaccia, dough can be used as a metaphor to help explain how people end up always being unique. - lt can also be used to help explain the science behind bone growth, and what happens differently in the bones of somebody with achondroplasia.
-BONES GROW; WE GROW - More than 90% of the bones in our body start as something temporary called "cartilage" (the dough). - As we grow (bake), our bones get longer when cartilage grows and turns into permanent bone (becomes bread). - This is how our bones get longer and we increase in height (rise).
+Using Bread to Discuss DOUGH RISES; BONES GROW - Besides turning into Grandma's Famous Focaccia, dough can be used as a metaphor to help explain how people end up always being unique. - (2) It can also be used to help explain the science behind bone growth and what happens differently in the bones of somebody with achondroplasia.
+Achondroplasia (part 1) BONES GROW; WE GROW - 3 More than 90% of the bones in our body start as something temporary called "cartilage" (the dough). - As we grow (bake), our bones get longer when cartilage grows and turns into permanent bone (becomes bread). - 5 This is how our bones get longer and we increase in height (rise).

-Using Bread to Discuss Achondroplasia (part 2)
+Using Bread to Discuss

-FGFR3 AND CNP: 2 INGREDIENTS - 6 Like how water and flour are important ingredients for most types of bread, most of our bones have 2 main ingredients: FGFR3 and CNP to help control how these bones end up growing (rising). - 7 In these bones, FGFR3 is a type of ingredient that slows bone growth (rise slowly), while CNP is an ingredient that makes bones keep growing (rise steadily). - FGFR3 stands for Fibroblast Growth Factor Receptor 3 CNP stands for C-Type Natriuretic Peptide
+FGFR3 AND CNP: 2 INGREDIENTS - 6 Like how water and flour are important ingredients for most types of bread, most of our bones have 2 main ingredients: FGFR3 and CNP to help control how these bones end up growing (rising). - In these bones, FGFR3 is a type of ingredient that slows bone growth (rise slowly), while CNP is an ingredient that makes bones keep growing (rise steadily).
+F C FGFR3 stands for Fibroblast Growth Factor Receptor 3 CNP stands for C-Type Natriuretic Peptide Achondroplasia (part 2)

-SAME INGREDIENTS; DIFFERENT AMOUNTS - In the bones of someone who has achondroplasia, the balance of these ingredients is different.
-They have more FGFR3 than the CNP can keep up with. - As a result, cartilage (dough) is told to stop turning into bone (rising) sooner than in bones with a closer balance of FGFR3 and CNP (ingredients). - This is how achondroplasia can cause some kids' bones to grow differently than other kids.
+SAME INGREDIENTS; DIFFERENT AMOUNTS

+- 8 In the bones of someone who has achondroplasia, the balance of these ingredients is different.
+They have more FGFR3 than the CNP can keep up with. - As a result, temporary cartilage (dough) is told to stop being replaced by bone (rising) sooner than in bones with a closer balance of FGFR3 and CNP (ingredients). - 10 This is how achondroplasia can cause some kids' bones to grow differently than other kids.
 Same ingredients, just different amounts.

-THE FOLLOWING IS A PAGE-BY-PAGE, DIVING INTO THE DETAILS WITHIN "RISING LOVE."
+THE FOLLOWING IS A PAGE-BY-PAGE, DIVING INTO THE DETAILS WITHIN "RISING LOVE." ......